In 2019 (as in 2018), EuroMarine organises two distinct, parallel calls:

 Activities funded by EuroMarine are open (within budgetary and logistic constraints) to EuroMarine members (beyond those identified by the proposers at proposal stage).

 Each of the activities funded by EuroMarine will be described on a specific webpage on the EuroMarine website and will be announced in a timely manner on the EuroMarine mailing list so that EuroMarine members can apply to participate.
-EuroMarine members can also refer to the online the list of all future EuroMarine activities, which includes all future funded scientific activities.
+EuroMarine members can refer to the online the list of all future EuroMarine activities, which includes all future funded scientific activities and will include activities funded under the present call after the outcome publication date.